rickhanlonii/rickhanlonii/README.md

 Rick Hanlon is a software engineer from Akron, Ohio with a B.S. in Theoretical Mathematics from the University of Akron.

-He currently works on the React Native Core team at Facebook.

 ## Links
 - Twitter: https://twitter.com/rickhanlonii
 - LinkedIn: https://linkedin.com/in/rickhanlonii/